Kielx/next-blog/posts/CppNcurses5.md

 doxygen -g doxyfile
 ```

-This command will create a new configuration file called `doxyfile` (although the name is optional and you can name it asyou want, remember to refer to the chosen name later in the code)
+This command will create a new configuration file called `doxyfile` (although the name is optional, and you can name it
+as you want, remember to refer to the chosen name later in the code)

 ![Generated configuration file](/images/posts/CppNcurses5/doxygenConfig.webp#postMiniImage)